 Check if the museum offers free tours or fee-based tours.
 Confirm availability via the website or at the information counter.
 There are also private tours available depending on your interests.
 A tour is an excellent way to gain an introductory overview of the many collections.

 Take multiple visits and breaks

 Entry to the National Gallery is free, so you do not need to see everything in just one visit.
 Spread your experience over multiple visits and take breaks for food and hydration.
 Reading this book during a tea or coffee break is a great way to refresh in between gallery visit.

 Research the best underground tube location from your home base and how to get to the museum from the train station.
 It is best to prepare in advance with a general idea of how to get to the museum using a map or a smartphone.

 Use the Museum Map

-A map with the general layout of the museum, descriptions for the important galleries and highlight attractions within the museum is a useful aid.
-Maps are available at the inquiries desk and the bookshop.
+A map with the general layout of the museum, descriptions for the essential galleries and highlight attractions within the museum is a useful aid.
+Plans are available at the inquiries desk and the bookshop.

 The Organisation of the National Gallery Collection

-The National Gallery’s rooms are organised by time periods, each century features some of the following artists.
+The National Gallery’s rooms are organized by periods, and each century features some of the following artists.